 2) In your Stripe account, go to the “Developers” menu, then to the “API keys” page.
 Copy the Publishable and Secret Keys, and paste those into the respective fields on the Cart Settings page in the admin.
 Make sure these are the LIVE keys, not the TEST keys.

 3) Customize the Stripe Checkout panel.
-On the Cart Settings page in the admin, upload a square 128 x 128px jpg image file for the Checkout Panel Image.
+On the Payments Settings page in the admin, upload a square 128 x 128px jpg image file for the Checkout Panel Image.
 This is the little logo image that shows up in the circle in the Stripe Checkout panel, like my little mountain logo you see in the screenshot image above.
 Also, write a brief Checkout Panel Description – mine in the example screenshot above is “Photography by Jack Brauer”.
 The main title above this comes from the Business label as seen in your General Settings page in the admin.

 - First upload a Confirmation Email Logo Image, which should be a 500px wide jpg image with a white background, since the emails are white.
 This displays at the top of the emails.
 Try to optimize the file size of this image so that it will load quickly in your customers’ emails.

-- Scroll down the Cart Settings page and enter an Introduction and Footer text.
+- Scroll down the Emails Settings page and enter an Introduction and Footer text.
 This text will be included on ALL order confirmation emails, so it should include only very generic information that will apply to all your possible orders.
 If you only sell one type of product, such as prints, then you can include all the info you need in these two fields and that’s enough.